enPlace/react-Battleship/README.md

   <p>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Pretty straightforward right?
 Well, there are some other things that we want to take into consideration when thinking through this algorithm if we want to make it an effective one-- that is, one that at least isn’t super easy to beat, and mimmicks how humans play the game. </p>

 ## Phase 1: Hunt for the ship
   <p>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The first thing that we might note about phase 1 as stated above is that when we play the game of battleship, we really don’t just fire randomly at a board.
-This is because, for one,  humans can’t really think in random patterns anyway, but more importantly it is because it isn’t really an effective strategy for finding a ship.
+This is because, for one,  humans can’t really think in random patterns anyway, but more importantly because it isn’t really an effective strategy for finding a ship.
 I noticed this after building my first version of this algorithm, which carried out the hunting phase by firing at random coordinates at the board, and in playing against it I beat it easily every time. </p>

   <p>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Instead of firing randomly at the board, I was distributing my shots more evenly across the board.
 And this makes sense because we wouldn’t want to, for instance, to fire into a single square coordinate surrounded by four occupied coordinates, because the smallest ship is two units in length.
 Or if we were  looking for a ship that was four squares long, we would want to focus on the areas of the board that have space for that ship rather than indiscriminately firing at any empty square. </p>

 ### The Checkerboard Strategy

-<p>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;One way to effectively carry out phase one is to use a “checkerboard” strategy-- firing at every other coordinate on the board.
+<p>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;One way to effectively carry out phase 1 is to use a “checkerboard” strategy-- firing at every other coordinate on the board.
 Since every ship has a minimum length of two, every ship will have at least one part on an odd or even square.
 On a 10x10 board, this means that we can fire at 50 squares to find our ship, rather than 100. </p>

 (insert checkerboard image here)